apache/cordova-docs/docs/en/edge/cordova/camera/camera.getPicture.md

 iOS Quirks
 ----------

 Including a JavaScript alert() in either of the callback functions can cause problems.
-Wrap the alert in a setTimeout() to allow the iOS image picker or popover to fully close before the alert is displayed: setTimeout("alert('message');", 0);
+Wrap the alert in a setTimeout() to allow the iOS image picker or popover to fully close before the alert is displayed:

+    setTimeout(function() {
+        // do your thing here!
+    }, 0);

 Windows Phone 7 Quirks
 ----------------------